Can Large Language Models Automate Phishing Warning Explanations? A Controlled Experiment on Effectiveness and User Perception: Results and Discussion

 \subsection{RQ2 - Feature-based vs Counterfactual Explanations}

-The second research question regarded the effectiveness of explanations in warning dialogues based on their type (feature-based or counterfactual).
-Therefore, we aggregated the conditions according to the explanation type they included and made a direct comparison (n=300 for both samples, n=600 in total).
+The second research question concerned the effectiveness of explanations in warning dialogues, specifically in terms of their type (feature-based or counterfactual).
+Therefore, we aggregated the conditions according to the explanation type they included and made a direct comparison (n = 300 for both samples, totaling n = 600).
 To have a balanced analysis, we excluded the baseline from this comparison.
 The CTRs for the conditions included in this analysis are reported in Figure \ref{fig:rq2}.